JonKing93/Github-Tutorial-Workshop/workshop/conclusion.md

 # Survey

-We'll use the remaining time to implement Github for people's real projects and for troubleshooting.
+We'll use the remaining time to implement Github for people's projects and for troubleshooting.
 However, before we start the open session, please fill out the survey at INSERT LINK.
 And thank you all for attending!

 [Previous](exercise-9)---[Workshop Beginning](welcome)